gusbemacbe/suru-plus/README.md

 * GPL3 © 2018 Suru++ 20 by Gustavo Costa.
 * GPL3 © Papirus by Alexey Varfolomeev.
 * GPL3 © Numix by Numix Team.
+* MIT © Icons 8 by Gravit Designer.
 * MIT © Twemoji by Twitter Team.
-* CC BY-SA © Some Icons by Flaticon.